ManticoreGamesInc/platform-documentation/src/api/event.md

 # Event

 Events appear as properties on several objects.
 The goal is to register a function that will be fired whenever that event happens.
-E.g. `playerA.damagedEvent:Connect(OnPlayerDamaged)` chooses the function `OnPlayerDamaged` to be fired whenever `playerA` takes damage.
+For example `playerA.damagedEvent:Connect(OnPlayerDamaged)` chooses the function `OnPlayerDamaged` to be fired whenever `playerA` takes damage.

 ## Functions